School shooting video game sale pulled

 Elsewhere, the publisher accused the media of "twisting its words" and claimed it was "absurd" that people were petitioning for the product to be banned.

-In particular, it drew attention to the fact that other mass shooting-themed titles had sold via Steam for several years.
+In particular, it drew attention to the fact that other mass shooting-themed titles had been sold via Steam for several years.

 "Games like Hatred, Postal and Carmageddon are literally about mentally unstable people slaying dozens of people," it posted.